Tinku10/Tinku10/README.md

 | CSS       |             | MySQL                                |
 <br>

 - 🔭 I’m currently working on an app called Drizzle.
-Coming to Google Play store soon..
+Coming to Google Playstore soon..
-- 👨‍👨‍👦 I would love to colaborate on any awesome idea.
+- 👨‍👨‍👦 I would love to collaborate on any awesome idea.
 - 📮 Ways to reach me
   - Here is my [email](mailto:tinku.kvs@gmail.com) address.
   - I like to write articles on Medium.
 Reach [me](https://medium.com/@tinku.kvs) there.